 General

-Pacific Loon: Medium-sized loon with black-and-white checkered back and white underparts.
-Crown and nape are gray.
-Iridescent throat patch can appear purple, green, or black.
+Pacific Loon: Medium-sized loon with black and white checkered back and white underparts; gray crown and nape.
+Iridescent throat patch can appear purple, green or black; iris deep brown-red; bill black; legs black with light gray on the inner side, feet gray.
 Sexes are similar.
 Winter adult has dark gray upperparts and a straight, sharp border between pale and dark areas on neck.
-Juvenile resembles winter adult but has white scaling on back.
+Juvenile resembles winter adult but is more brown with pronounced white scaling on back; face is less white and has more brown; foreneck lacks white spots on wing coverts.

 Range and Habitat